markcarey/backer/README.md

 ## Features
 - Create your own ERC20 token with pre-minted supply
 - Choose the token you want to be paid in (ie. DAI)
 - Create multiple memberships tiers.
-Backers choose a monthly rate but pay through real-time money streams using the Superfluid Protocol.
+Backers choose a tier with a monthly rate but pay through real-time money streams using the Superfluid Protocol.
 Get paid every second.
 - Active Backers get your token streamed to them in real-time.
 Each tier defines a multiplier that determines how many tokens they receive.
 For example, a stream of 5 DAI per month for a tier with a multiplier of 2 will receive 10 tokens per month, streamed in real-time.
 - When Backers cancel their stream, the token stream automatically stops immediately, and the Unlcok key is revoked
 - Create a profile page with that displays information, images, links, and your tiers.
 Send prospective Backers to your profile page so thay can back you.